-Intraretinal optically empty spaces are more pronounced when the serous PED is associated with a RAP, specially with cystic shape.
+Intraretinal optically empty spaces are more pronounced when the serous PED is associated with a Type 3 NV, especially with cystic shape (Figure 4).

-In eyes with serous PED and PCV, the polypoidal ectasies show a sharp protrusion of RPE, similar to the PED but steeply sloped.
+In eyes with serous PED and PCV, the polypoidal lesions show a sharp protrusion of RPE, similar to the PED but steeply sloped.

-The polyps cavity, usually optically empty, is contiguous to irregular RPE elevation, expression of the occult neovascular component of the lesion(38,39).
+The polyps cavity, usually optically empty, is contiguous to irregular RPE elevation, expression of the occult neovascular component of the lesion(32,33).

-Subretinal and intraretinal fluid, observed as hypofluorescent optical empty areas, are related to the PCV’s activity (Fig. 4-B).
+Subretinal and intraretinal fluid, observed as hypofluorescent optical empty areas, are related to the PCV activity (Figure 4-B).

-Serous PED natural course depends on the presence or not of the neovascular component(40).
+Serous PED natural course depends on the presence or not of the neovascular component(34).

 In pure serous PED there is generally a slow enlargement of the lesion, with a minimal progression of visual loss over a long period (months or years).

-However, many of them can subsequently develop neovascularization, that worsens their prognosis(8).
+However, many can subsequently develop neovascularization, which make it worse(35).

-Different natural course occurs indeed in vascularized PED, and it’s related to the type of newvessels associated.
+Natural course in vascularized PED may vary, and it is related to the type of new vessels associated.

-Clinically, a RPE tear or rip appears as a well-defined area of bare choroid, contiguous to a darker hyperpigmented rugate area, that corresponds to the mound of the RPE that has torn away(44,45).
+Clinically, RPE tear or rip appears as a well-defined area of bare choroid, contiguous to a darker hyperpigmented rugate area, that corresponds to the mound of the RPE that has torn away(40,41).

-The ripped RPE usually rolls towards the occult CNV, and its propensity to tear can be predicted by the observation of pre-tear characteristics, such as an increase in the size and a modification in the shape, the presence of small holes at the PED margins, the presence of hemorrhages or subretinal fluid, but the most noteworthy aspect is the irregular filling of the PED visible at the FA(46).
+The ripped RPE usually rolls towards the CNV, and its propensity to tear can be predicted by the observation of pre-tear characteristics, such as an increase in the size and a modification in the shape, the presence of small holes at the PED margins, the presence of hemorrhages or subretinal fluid, but the most noteworthy aspects are the irregular filling of the PED visible at the FA, height of PED > 580 nm, duration > 4.5 months, hyperreflective radial lines on near reflectance imaging, smaller ratio of vascularized PED and anti-vascular endothelial growth factor (anti-VEGF) therapy(42-46).

-RPE tears occurs either spontaneously, either after a treatment, formally laser photocoagulation, photodynamic therapy and intravitreal injection of steroids or anti-VEGF agents(47- 57).
+RPE tears occurs either spontaneouslyor after a treatment, formally laser photocoagulation, photodynamic therapy and intravitreal injection of steroids or anti-VEGF agents(47- 58).

 The exact pathogenesis of RPE tears is poorly understood.

-When RPE tear occurs after a treatment, various other causal relationships have been reported, varying from the heat generated by photocoagulation, to an abrupt increase of intra-PED fluid, a contraction of the associated CNV or the concomitant sudden resolution of the sub RPE fluid.
+Several causal relationships have been reported for RPE tears occurring after treatment, including the heat generated by photocoagulation, the abrupt increase of intra-PED fluid, a contraction of the associated CNV and the concomitant sudden resolution of the sub RPE fluid.

-The combining presence of a vitreomacular traction and the deformation of the globe due to the mechanical trauma by the needle have also been reported as causative agents(58).
+The combining presence of vitreomacular traction and the deformation of the globe due to the mechanical trauma by the needle have also been reported as causative agents(59).

-After RPE rips, the majority of patients complain a sudden severe visual decrease.
+After RPE rips, the majority of patients complain of a sudden severe visual decrease.

-In a small percentage of eyes, where the tear spares the fovea, patients can even experience a temporary preservation of good visual function(59).
+In a small percentage of eyes, where the tear spares the fovea, patients can experience a temporary preservation of good visual function(60).

 However, in the long term, the progression of a subretinal scar leads to a severe visual decrease.
-In the prognosis of serous PED, it must be also considered the high risk of bilaterality, with symmetrical behavior(60).
+In the prognosis of serous PED, it must be also considered the high risk of bilateral involvement(61).

 Treatment of serous PED, associated or not with CNV, has always been a challenge and so far there are no recommended guidelines for their management.